Frederick S. Paxton

 Paxton is the author of Christianizing Death: The Creation of a Ritual Process in Early Medieval Europe (Cornell University, 1990), which appeared in a paperback edition in 1996.
 His work on this book spurred his interest in sickness and healing in early medieval Europe.
-His subsequent research has been facilitated by grants and fellowships from the American Council of Learned Societies, the Mellon Foundation, the Fulbright Commission, and the Camargo Foundation.
+Subsequent research has been facilitated by grants and fellowships from the American Council of Learned Societies, the Mellon Foundation, the Fulbright Commission, the Camargo Foundation and the National Endowment for the Humanities.
 In 1998-99 he was a member of the School of Historical Studies at the Institute for Advanced Studies, in Princeton, New Jersey.

-From 1994-2002, Paxton was a visiting professor with the Chalice of Repose Project in Missoula, Montana.
-His master's thesis, A Medieval Latin Death Ritual: The Monastic Customaries of Bernard and Ulrich of Cluny (University of Washington, 1980), along with an essay "Liturgy and Anthropology," were published for students in the Project by St. Dunstan's Press (1993).
-According to the founder of music-thanatology, Therese Schroeder-Sheker, Paxton's work has placed this recent addition to palliative care of the dying in a historical context.
+From 1994-2002, Paxton was a visiting professor at the Chalice of Repose Project, in Missoula, Montana.
+His master's thesis, A Medieval Latin Death Ritual: The Monastic Customaries of Bernard and Ulrich of Cluny (University of Washington, 1980), was published for students in the Project by St. Dunstan's Press in 1993.
+According to the founder of music-thanatology, Therese Schroeder-Sheker, Paxton's work has placed this recent addition to palliative care of the dying in historical context.

 He is currently conducting research on the Middle Ages in the American Southwest.

 "The European Middle Ages have a special place in a liberal arts curriculum.
 After all, that is when schools dedicated to teaching the liberal arts first appeared.
-But the Middle Ages are with us as well in other ways - in our laws and language, values and prejudices, social relations and attitudes toward others.
-To study them is to be an archaeologist of Western Civilization.
-And we cannot understand the global present without some understanding of the Western past." - Fred Paxton
+But the Middle Ages are with us as well in other ways - in our laws, languages, art and architecture, and in our social relations, especially among Jews, Christians and Muslims.
+Knowing how those social relations developed from late antiquity to the onset of modernity can be key to understanding major issues in our world today." - Fred Paxton